 Whether you hire a lawyer or represent yourself, it is important for you to receive independent legal advice so you can make informed legal decisions.
 We need to know all the relevant facts and circumstances about your family and review all relevant documents to give you quality legal advice.
 Once we have the relevant information, we assess your case.
 This usually includes income, child support, spousal support, and property analysis.
 From our assessment, we let you know your legal rights and responsibilities, your options to resolve your dispute, along with the risks, cost, and possible outcome of each option.

 Early on, we prepare and file your divorce claim.

 A divorce claim is a document that starts your divorce in court.
 You and your spouse may file for divorce jointly or separately.
-If you file separately, one of you will file a claim and the other will file their defense and counterclaim.
-These documents are filed with the Clerk of the Court and served on the other spouse.
+If you file separately, one of you will file a claim and the other will file their defense and counterclaim, which are then filed with the Clerk of the Court and served on the other spouse.

 We must exchange all relevant information and financial disclosure.

 You and your spouse have to exchange all relevant information related to your separation/divorce.
 This includes financial information.
 The law is clear about the obligation for spouses to disclose.
 For this reason, it is common for spouses to voluntarily exchange their financial information once they separate.
 A Notice to Disclose/Application is a document that sets out the starting point for documents that should be exchanged.